Rust-Libraries-Binaries/rich_err/README.md

 to_string_with_context(&self) -> String: Formats the error message with all context included.

 ## Running Tests
-To run the tests and ensure everything is working correctly, use the following command:
+Run the tests and ensure everything is working correctly, using the following command:

 ```bash